Gluten-free baking since 1991

 By now Kinnikinnick products are loved the world over: Across North, Central & South America, Mexico, the UK, countries in the Pacific Rim and new international markets where more and more people need to and chose to eat free from.

 Kinnikinnick products made in K2 are granted Gluten-Free Certification Program status.

 Our Product Development Centre gets a revamp and new mission: To create products catering to new food trends.
-Especially the growing popularity of vegan diets.
-Food scientists join our team to work on new formulations free from eggs.
-It takes a few hundred trials to get it right as we explore a whole range of new ingredients and come up with even better recipes for all our products, just free from eggs this time.
-Totally new products are set to launch in 2020 including Flatbread Crusts, artisanal bread loaves, iced cupcakes and more.
+Especially the growing popularity of plant-based and vegan diets.
+Three more food scientists join our team to work on new formulations free from eggs.
+It takes a few hundred trials to get it right as we explore a whole range of new ingredients and come up with even better recipes for all our products, just free from eggs this time. .

 With 44 products and counting on the market, we’re always working hard to create new ones.
 We stay committed to the highest testing standards to make sure all our products are safe, scrumptious and a joy to eat.